c2997108/lastwasm/web/README.md

 dataset-specific fallback. `lastdb.asm.js` and `lastal.asm.js` are generated from the Emscripten LAST WASM build with Binaryen `wasm2js`.
 The patched Emscripten glue in `lastdb.js` and `lastal.js` can load either asm.js or WASM.
-The page builds the database once, then runs `lastal` search jobs in a Web Worker pool by splitting the query FASTA by record.
+The page builds the database once, then runs one `lastal` WASM instance with a shared linear memory and LAST's pthread pool.
+Query records are loaded in 64 MiB batches so `lastal -P` can distribute them across pthreads.

 ## Files

 - `main.js`: UI controller and Plotly dot plot rendering.
-- `jslast.js`: high-level runner that writes FASTA into the Emscripten FS, runs compiled `lastdb`, copies the generated database files, and dispatches compiled `lastal -f TAB` search jobs.
+- `jslast.js`: high-level runner that writes FASTA into the Emscripten FS, runs compiled `lastdb`, copies the generated database files once, and runs compiled `lastal -f TAB -P N -i 64M`.
 - `jslast-runner-worker.js`: background runner that keeps the browser UI responsive while indexing/search is running.
-- `lastal-worker.js`: Web Worker entry point for parallel `lastal` search.
+- `lastal-worker.js`: asm.js fallback Web Worker entry point.
 - `lastdb.js` / `lastal.js`: Emscripten browser glue patched for asm.js loading.
 - `lastdb.asm.js` / `lastal.asm.js`: Binaryen `wasm2js` output.
-- `../coi-serviceworker.js`: enables COOP/COEP on static hosts so browsers can use the faster WASM worker runtime.
+- `../coi-serviceworker.js`: enables COOP/COEP on static hosts so browsers can use the shared-memory WASM pthread runtime.
 - `samples/`: small FASTA files for smoke tests.

 ## Run